TomasVask/Tic-Tac-Toe-game/README.md

 ### The challenge

-Users should be able to:
+Short description:
 - View the optimal layout for the game depending on their device's screen size
 - Play the game either solo vs the computer or multiplayer against another person
 - Game results are saved in sessionStorage so that it’s preserved if the player refreshes their browser
-- In solo mode when playing against computer, computer behaves in both random and predefined ways: it selects random cells until the moment it detects the need to prevent from user actions to win the game.
+- In solo version when playing against computer, computer runs in three different modes:
+  - first it tracks proactively scenarios to win the game;
+  - if no winning scenarios, then CPU detects prevention scenarios to block users win;
+  - if no winning scenarios and no prevention scenarios, then CPU randomly chooses cells.

 ### Screenshot